CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf <vrf-id> router bgp address-family ipv4-unicast aggregate-route <aggregate-route-id> as-set

-Turns generation of an `AS_SET` for the route aggregate on or off.
+Turns generation of an `AS_SET` for route aggregate on or off.
 When `on`, BGP creates an aggregate address with a mathematical set of autonomous systems.
-The `AS_SET` option summarizes the A`S_PATH` attributes of all the individual routes to help BGP detect and avoid loops.
+The `AS_SET` option summarizes the `AS_PATH` attributes of all the individual routes to help BGP detect and avoid loops.

 The default setting is `off`.